flare-foundation/docs/docs/user/fassets/index.md

-# Fassets
+# FAssets

-The following guide explains how to mint and redeem [FSssets](../../tech/fassets/index.md).
+The following guide explains how to mint and redeem [FAssets](../../tech/fassets/index.md).

 * [Minting and Redeeming FAssets](./minting-redeeming.md)